Hung-789/fcj-workshop-main/content/4-EventParticipated/4.1-Event1/_index.md

 ---

-# Event Report: “Saturday Meet up”
+# Event Report: “FCAJ Community Day”

 ### Objectives of the Event